tq-bit/chattergram/readme.md

    ```sh
    git clone https://github.com/tq-bit/chattergram.git
    ```
-4. Create a `.env` file in the root directory (you can use the .env.example file for templating)
+4. Run `sh bin/setup` and pass in your API key OR
-5. Enter your API key under `DEEPGRAM_KEY`
+5. Create a `.env` file in the root directory (you can use the .env.example file for templating) + enter your API key under `DEEPGRAM_KEY`

 > Note: If you change global variables in this file, you have to adjust the respective docker-compose.(d|p).yaml file as well